 Calling this primitive with no term will cause the on-going inference to fail by resolving to a truth value of 0.
 When used with a single term it will either test of a value is false or bind a variable to the value false.

 The forget primitive will cause all elemental objects with the label given in its terms to be removed from the substrate.

 The fuzz primitive will resolve with a truth value during inference the value passed as term:

 The primitive hush will husher the ongoing inference.
 No statement will be published and no query will be answered.
-This is useful mainly in situations where a prototype is activated by a trigger predicate and the goal of it is to
+This is useful mainly in situations where a prototype is activated by a trigger predicate.

 This primitive will unify and/or substitute its sole term with the current host time (UTC, expressed in seconds since Unix epoch).

 The peek primitive allows for a property of the calling elemental object to be read and unified and/or substitued with the second term.
 If the label provided as the first term is not a known property, the call will evaluate to a truth value of 0.0.
 For example, the following knowledge will multiply a value by a factor read from its properties:

 Using the console command /poke we can modify the value of the knowledge property on the fly as shown here: